Bar and Court Admissions

 - Member of Pi Sigma Alpha, Political Science Honor Society

-Tom also represents clients in a variety of class action cases.
-On multiple occasions, he has successfully defended clients in national and statewide consumer fraud class actions, defeating class certification and/or obtaining dismissal in every case.
-In addition, Tom has successfully represented class action plaintiffs in wage and hour litigation.
+In addition, Tom has represented individuals and companies in class action cases throughout his career.
+On multiple occasions, he has successfully defended companies in nationwide and statewide consumer fraud class actions, defeating class certification and/or obtaining dismissal in every case.
+Tom has also successfully represented class action plaintiffs in wage and hour litigation.
 Having managed class action cases on both sides of the aisle, he has a keen understanding of how to navigate the unique procedural issues facing plaintiffs and defendants, how to expose the other party’s weaknesses and, in turn, how to implement a winning strategy for his clients.

 During law school, Tom was a member, staff writer, and associate editor of the Villanova Law Review, and was appointed member of the Order of the Coif as a result of his outstanding academic achievement.
-In addition, he served as an extern to the Hon.
+He served as an extern to the Hon.
 Marjorie O. Rendell of the United States Court of Appeals for the Third Circuit.

 - In a published Third Circuit opinion, reversal of the federal district court’s dismissal of a consumer fraud class action claim against an automobile insurer